Prabhanshu-08/IPO-Listing-day-gains/README.md

 1. The model currently takes only 3 values as input.
 More relevant coulmns like GMP(Grey Market Premium) can be added to further reduce RMSE.
 2. The UI can be made more attractive.
 3. A different model can be used for better results.
-4. More data needs to be added while training.
+4. More data needs to be added while training to further reduce RMSE and make predictions more dependable.

 **Contact**